mindspore-ai/docs/install/mindspore_cpu_install_source_en.md

     apt-get install libnuma-dev
     ```

-- Ensure that the git tool is installed.
-    If not, use the following command to install it:
+- Ensure that the git is installed, otherwise execute the following command to install git:

     ```bash
-    apt-get install git
+    apt-get install git # for linux distributions using apt, e.g. ubuntu yum install git     # for linux distributions using yum, e.g. centos
     ```

 ## Downloading Source Code from Code Repository